domyrtille/interview_project/README.md

 ### Dockerfile
 The [dockerfile](https://github.com/domyrtille/interview/blob/main/Dockerfile) with a multi-build stage will build an image for a LTC node with the necessaries libs and security to make it works and secure

-The final image is based on an Ubuntu folca which, right now as now CVE's above low, which compared to Alpine is better
+The final image is based on an Ubuntu focal which, right now as no CVEs above low, which compared to Alpine is better

 ### Kubernetes